thuongnn/Demo-Lambda-AWS/README.md

 # Demo-Lambda-AWS
-Lambda AWS with Serverless Framework + Authentication with cognito
+- Lambda AWS with Serverless Framework + Authentication with cognito.
+- Login authentication with cognitto & amplify.
+- CRUD Book from server with token (after login).

 ## Back-end
 - Technicals and technologies have used: